MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out.md

 ---
-title: Power BI Premium Scale-out
+title: Power BI Dataset Scale-Out
-description: Learn how Power BI Premium Scale-out improves your Power BI performance by reducing dataset query and refresh times
+description: Learn how Power BI Dataset Scale-Out improves your Power BI performance by reducing dataset query and refresh times
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: ''
 ms.service: powerbi
 ms.subservice: powerbi-premium
 ms.topic: conceptual
-ms.date: 01/12/2023
+ms.date: 01/17/2023
 LocalizationGroup: Premium
 ---

-# Power BI Query Scale Out (preview)
+# Power BI Dataset Scale-Out (preview)

-Power BI Query Scale Out helps Power BI deliver fast performance while your reports and dashboards are consumed by a large audience.
-Scale Out uses your Premium capacity to host copies of your dataset.
+Power BI Dataset Scale-Out helps Power BI deliver fast performance while your reports and dashboards are consumed by a large audience.
+Scale-Out uses your Premium capacity to host copies of your dataset.
 By increasing throughput, the dataset copies ensure that performance doesn’t slow down when multiple users submit queries at the same time.

 When Power BI creates the dataset copies, it separates *read-only* copies of the dataset from a *read/write* copy of the dataset.
 The *read-only* dataset copies serve the Power BI report and dashboard consumption, and the *read/write* dataset copy is used when write operations and refreshes are performed.
-During write operations and refreshes, the *read-only* dataset copies continue to serve your reports and dashboards without being disturbed.
+During write operations and refreshes, the *read-only* dataset copies continue to serve your reports and dashboards without being disrupted.
 When needed, the *read-only* and *read/write* datasets are synced so that the *read-only* copies are kept up-to-date.
-Using this method, Power BI Query Scale Out reduces the impact of write operations and dataset refreshes on your capacity.
+Using this method, Power BI Dataset Scale-Out reduces the impact of write operations and dataset refreshes on your capacity.

 Only XMLA endpoints and advanced APIs connect to the *read/write* dataset copy.
 All other operations connect to the *read-only* dataset copy.
-The table below lists the required sync for each refresh method, when Power BI Query Scale Out is enabled.
+The table below lists the required sync for each refresh method, when Power BI Dataset Scale-Out is enabled.

 | Refresh method    | Sync                 |
 |-------------------|----------------------|